 The Zoo's pandas are part of Panda Watch behavior study.
 Each day, dedicated Friends of the National Zoo volunteers, called Panda Watchers, monitor the pandas' behavior via the Panda Cam.
 Over the years, they've amassed mountains of data on the species, which is notoriously difficult to study in the wild.

 In December 2011, David M. Rubenstein donated $4.5 million to the Zoo to fund the giant panda program through 2016.
 In appreciation, the giant panda complex was named the David M. Rubenstein Family Giant Panda Habitat.
 In addition, young conservation biologists in the U.S. and in China who were awarded Smithsonian's National Zoo fellowships for their work to save this vulnerable species were named "David M. Rubenstein Fellows."
 The gift was used to fund conservation efforts in China, reproductive science, professional training programs, giant panda care at the Zoo, upgrades to the Zoo habitats and public education.
 Mr. Rubenstein provided an additional $4.5 million donation in fall 2015.

-Tian Tian (t-YEN t-YEN), the adult male, was born on August 27, 1997 at the China Research and Conservation Center for the Giant Panda in Wolong, Sichuan Province.
+Tian Tian (t-YEN t-YEN), the adult male, was born Aug.
+27, 1997, at the China Research and Conservation Center for the Giant Panda in Wolong, Sichuan Province.
 His name means "more and more."
 Tian Tian has black "knee socks."
-The black band across his shoulders narrows in the middle.
+The black band across his shoulders narrows in the middle, like the shape of a bow tie.
 His eye patches are shaped like kidney beans, and he has two black dots across the bridge of his nose.
 He weighs about 264 pounds.